National Social Security Advisor Certificate program.

 National Social Security Advisor Certificate denotes advanced education, knowledge and training in the Social Security program.

 The National Social Security Advisor Certificate program was created by Marc Kiner and Jim Blair in January, 2013.
-Mr. Kiner is a CPA and sold his practice in 2012.
+Mr. Kiner is an inactive CPA and sold his practice in 2012.
 Mr. Blair retired from the Social Security Administration after 35 years in December, 2009.

-Support includes questions via e-mail or phone along with monthly webinars.
-A public PowerPoint presentation is also available.
+Support includes questions via e-mail or phone along with monthly update webinars and Social Security Open Forms.
 Purpose of the monthly webinars is to provide additional Social Security education.
 Additionally, webinars include journalists, authors, Social Security software tools, marketing strategies and related topics.
-Support is not included in the “Pure Education” option.
+Purpose of the Social Security Open Forums is for advisors to ask questions.

 The National Social Security Advisor Certificate education is provided in three formats: